 Loyal Gallery was established in 2005 in the wake of the eponymous magazine with Martin Lilja, Kristian Bengtsson and Amy Giunta at its core.
 They opened the innovative art space in Stockholm, then located in Vasastan.
-Since their first opening Loyal has regularly been engaged in New York and Los Angeles.
-The gallery is now run by co-founders and owners Martin Lilja and Amy Giunta, contributing with expressions otherwise not represented within the Stockholm art scene.
-Their main driving forces have always been creativity and enthusiasm, which is visible throughout all their actions, collaborations and events.
+Since their first opening Loyal has regularly been engaged with New York and Los Angeles, contributing with expressions otherwise not represented within the Stockholm art scene.
+The gallery is run by co-founders Martin Lilja and Amy Giunta.

 The townhouse was originally built in 1909 by Swedish architect Folke Zettervall as his private residence.
 In 1956 the Swedish Architects National Association took over the premises, appointing Hans Asplund to remodel the ground floor into a club room, which now functions as Loyal’s gallery space.
 A respectful renovation of Loyal’s 90 square meter area involves keeping treasures like Asplund’s fireplace, brick floor and staircase and the embassy’s bullet-proof glass reception, while also reinvigorating it to suit the new activities.